medienhaus/medienhaus-dev-tools/README.md

 ### matrix leave tool/

+Dev tool for matrix rooms and spaces.

-Dev tool to leave every space or room with a given name.
+ /leave lets you leave every space or room with a given name.
+ /space event lets you add a state event with a given name to a given room.

 based on the customizable modular free and open-source environment for decentralized, distributed communication and collaboration.